Skip to the main content

 • Strength Required Lift up to 10 kg

-Modern dry cleaning shops and plants are clean, well lit and ventilated, and new machinery operates with a minimum of noise.
+Modern dry cleaning shops and plants are clean, well lit, and ventilated, and new machinery operates with a minimum of noise.
 However, the work is physically demanding and even well-ventilated shops can be hot in the summer.
-Dry cleaning workers are on their feet most of the work day and may be required to lift items that weigh up to 10 kilograms.
+Dry cleaning workers are on their feet most of the workday and may need to lift items that weigh up to 10 kilograms.

 Dry cleaning workers often work shifts that include evening and weekend hours.